SMoralesS/pde-solving-using-pinns/README.md

+# Master Thesis for the M.Sc.in Applied and Computational Mathematic

 The work presented here is the result of my Master Thesis for the M.Sc.in Applied and Computational Mathematics in Universidad Carlos III de Madrid.
 Implementation of a general way to solve PDEs by using ANNs in TensorFlow.